 Figure 4 Globus Connect data management flow [R5]

-From the point of view of open data Globus Connect supports common protocols used in research institutions such as GridFTP as well as integration GSI security infrastructure as well as sharing files with other Globus users.
+From the point of view of open data Globus Connect supports common protocols used in research institutions such as GridFTP as well as the integration of the GSI security infrastructure as well as sharing files with other Globus users.
 However it does not allow POSIX read/write access to remote content.

 Onedata